 What is reframing?

-Here’s a another example of a reframe you can make in your daily life.
+Here’s an example of a reframe you could make in your daily life.
 You’re thinking, “It’s raining today, and I’ve got to run errands.
 I’m going to get soaked.”
 A reframe for that, “I may get wet running errands today, but it won’t matter, because I’ll feel good about getting them done.
 And I needed to wash my hair anyway.”

 It’s turning something that you fear, or that you dislike, maybe even that hurts you, into something that you can tolerate, or even learn from.
-It’s kinda like making lemonade from lemons.
+You’re making lemonade from lemons.

-Just so you know… my 40’s were the “Decade of the Heart.”
+My forties were the “Decade of the Heart.”
 I was lucky enough to become a mother, and was finally working in a successful marriage.
-I got to sing a little as well, which made it all the better.

 Learning from time…